shawna-p/mysterious-messenger/docs/distributions.rst

 Splash Screen
 --------------

-If you would like to change the splash screen that displays before the player begins the game, you can go to ``screens_splash.rpy`` and find the function ``get_main_menu_image``.
+If you would like to change the splash screen that displays before the player begins the game, you can go to ``screens_splash.rpy`` and find the function ``get_splash_image``.
 The game will call this function to set the splash screen each time it is shown.
 There are several ways you can use it; the easiest is to simply have it return the image you would like to show e.g.

 ::
-    def get_main_menu_image():
+    def get_splash_image():
         """
         A callback which returns an image that can be used for the splash screen before proceeding to the main menu.